Credible Uncertainty Quantification under Noise and System Model Mismatch: Unified Credibility Diagnosis Scheme

 \subsection{Evaluation of noncredibility direction without SMM}

-When \(ELT=0\), we declare the SMM does not exist.
-The remain question is whether the estimation is pessimism, optimism or credible.
-To answer this question, we simply use the NCI metric due to its ability in evaluating the noncredibility direction.
+When \(ELT=0\), we declare that SMM does not exist.
+The remaining question is whether the estimation is pessimistic, optimistic, or credible.
+To answer this question, we simply use the NCI metric due to its ability to evaluate the noncredibility direction.
 Specifically, we define a positive threshold \(\tau_{\text{NCI}}>0\).
-If NCI is smaller than \(-\tau_{\text{NCI}}\), the estimation is said to be pessimism; If NCI is larger than \(\tau_{\text{NCI}}\), the estimation is said to be optimism; Otherwise, the estimation is said to be credible.
+If NCI is smaller than \(-\tau_{\text{NCI}}\), the estimation is said to be pessimistic; If NCI is larger than \(\tau_{\text{NCI}}\), the estimation is said to be optimistic; Otherwise, the estimation is said to be credible.